Bin-Chen-Lab/spider/README.md

 (Alternatively, you can also simply open the link in your browser and directly download the folder without wget.)

 # Step 2: Installation of SPIDER
 You should first complete step 1 before you do this step 2.
-After you have created the conda environment as previously described, first enter the conda environment by typing the following command in the terminal:
+After you have created the conda environment with all the dependency packages installed as previously described, first enter the conda environment by typing the following command in the terminal:
 ```
 conda activate SPIDER
 ```
 To install the SPIDER package: <br />
-Open your R studio, type the following lines in R studio: <br />
+Open your R studio in the activated conda environment, type the following lines in R studio: <br />
 ```
 devtools::install_github(repo = 'Bin-Chen-Lab/spider', subdir = '/SPIDER')
 ```

 # Step 3: SPIDER usage with sample data

-In R studio, load the sample query transcriptomes:
+In R studio (opened in the activated conda environment), load our sample query transcriptomes:
 ```
 library(SPIDER)
 data("sample_query")